biomguler/LN_Phenocluster/README.md

 bash 14_combine_ldsc_results.sh
 ```

-Because our effective sample size [Neff=4 /(1/Ncases+1/Ncontrols)] was relatively small, the majority of pairwise correlation tests failed.
-Therefore, we used an alternative method called the genome-wide pairwise-association signal sharing (GPS) test [9].
-As a non-parametric test, the test does not provide quantitative measurement of correlation like LDSC, but provides pairwise independence.
-Instead it is only evidence against a null hypothesis of bivariate independence.
+Due to our relatively small effective sample size (Neff = 4 / (1/Ncases + 1/Ncontrols)), most pairwise correlation tests failed.
+Therefore, we employed an alternative method called the genome-wide pairwise-association signal sharing (GPS) test [9].
+While the GPS test does not provide a quantitative measurement of correlation like LDSC, it does offer evidence against the null hypothesis of bivariate independence.

-Recently, the GPS was enhanced by fitting it with a generalized extreme value distribution instead of using the standard exponential transformation as initially proposed.
-We used GPS-GEV test.
-We only removed the MHC region (chr6 29624758-33170276).
-We used computeGpsCLI application to compute the GPS test statistic for P values from a pair of GWAS and permuteTraitsCLI application used to generate null realizations of the GPS test statistic with 100 permutation.
-Finally, P values GPS statistic obtained with fit_gevd_and_compute_pvalue.R script which fits a generalized extreme value distribution (GEVD) to null realizations of the GPS statistic and reports a P value.
+Recently, the GPS was enhanced by fitting it with a generalized extreme value distribution (GEVD) instead of using the standard exponential transformation as initially proposed.
+We used the GPS-GEV test, excluding only the MHC region (chr6: 29,624,758-33,170,276).
+The GPS test statistic for P values from a pair of GWAS was computed using the computeGpsCLI application, and permuteTraitsCLI was used to generate null realizations of the GPS test statistic with 100 permutations.
+Finally, P values for the GPS statistic were obtained using the fit_gevd_and_compute_pvalue.R script, which fits a generalized extreme value distribution (GEVD) to the null realizations of the GPS statistic and reports a P value.

 a) To compute GPS:
 ```bash